-As at April 13, 2020 an aggregate of 166,899,467 common shares are issued and outstanding and no Class B or Class C preference shares are outstanding.
+As at March 31, 2021, an aggregate of 166,899,467 common shares are issued and outstanding and no Class B or Class C preference shares are outstanding.
 In addition, 4,050,000 stock options are outstanding under the Company Option Plan.
 Details of these securities are set out in Table 12 below.
-As well, 1,617,647 common share purchase warrants are outstanding at the date of this report, each warrant exerciseable into one common share at an exercise price of \$0.23 until the expiry date of September 21, 2020.
+No common share purchase warrants are outstanding at the date of this report.